tayloraswift/swift-bson/Sources/BSON/docs.docc/Examples.md

 ### Sets and Dictionaries

 For many applications, serializing ``Dictionary`` is problematic because its key-value pairs do not have a deterministic order.
 This is bad for caching. ``Set`` suffers from a similar problem.

-Most people who want to encode a dictionary actually want to encode a nested document instead.
-However, if you really do want to store a dictionary, you can use the ``Dictionary.UnorderedItems`` type, which you can obtain from the ``Dictionary.unordered`` computed property.

-To store a set, use ``Set.UnorderedElements``, which you can obtain from the ``Set.unordered`` computed property.
+That said, both types are still round-trippable provided their elements are themselves round-trippable.

 @Snippet(id: Examples, slice: MODEL_UNORDERED)

-The ``Dictionary.UnorderedItems`` is only available when the dictionary’s key type conforms to ``BSON.Keyspace``.
+The ``Dictionary`` conformance is only available when the dictionary’s key type conforms to ``BSON.Keyspace``.
 This protocol refines ``RawRepresentable``, and imposes the additional semantic requirement that the ``RawRepresentable.rawValue`` string must not contain null bytes.

 >   Important:
 >   Returning a string with null bytes from ``BSON.Keyspace.rawValue`` will crash at runtime, because null bytes in document keys can be exploited to perform SQL injection attacks against MongoDB.